DCMZ88/internship/Week 7/README.md

 Challenges and Limitations:
 -  Assuming that the Object Detection Model is the ground truth
 -  Some models may detect more specific details in the image (e.g pattern of shirt , objects in the background)
+-  Object Detection Models tend to only detect simple objects and not objects in the background such as grass , sand e.t.c

 **First Step**